Climate Risk Solutions

-The Intergovernmental Panel on Climate Change, synthesizing scientific consensus, warned last year that to avoid high risk of widespread disasters, an unprecedented and highly rapid transition to a carbon-free economy is required.
+The Intergovernmental Panel on Climate Change, synthesizing scientific consensus, warned in 2018 that to avoid high risk of widespread disasters, an unprecedented and highly rapid transition to a carbon-free economy is required.
 The necessary shift will have economic and distributional impacts at a global scale, both within and across countries.
 Even if society achieves this ambitious goal, emissions from past decades will persist in the atmosphere causing continued physical risks to households, communities, and businesses in the near future and coming decades.

 Over summer 2019, the Wharton Risk Center, the Kleinman Center for Energy Policy, the Penn Program on Regulation, and the Faculty Senate at the University of Pennsylvania hosted a virtual ideation session to generate new policy-relevant and solution-oriented ideas that focus on U.S. national, state, or local strategies for tackling one or more of three interrelated types of climate risk: